 For an analogy that might help explain this point better, consider your right ear.
 What properties does it have?
 Setting aside the question concerning its intrinsic nature, it is clear that you can model it in various ways.
 One way is to touch it with your fingers, whereby you model it via your faculties of tactile sensation (or in neuroanatomical terms: with neurons in your parietal lobe).
 You may also represent your ear via auditory sensations, for example by hitting it and noticing what kind of sound it makes (a sensation mediated by the temporal lobe).
 Another way, perhaps the clearest and most practical way for beings like us, is to model it in terms of visual experience: to look at your right ear in the mirror, or perhaps simply imagine it, and thereby have a visual sensation that represents it (mediated by the occipital lobe).

 [For most of us, these different forms of modeling are almost impossible to keep separate, as our touching our ears automatically induces a visual model of them as well, and vice versa: a visual model of an ear will often be accompanied by a sense of what it would be like to touch it.
 Yet one can in fact come a surprisingly long way toward being able to “unbind” these sensations with a bit of practice.
-This meditation is a good exercise in detaching one’s tactile sense of one’s hands from one’s visual model of them.
+This meditation and this one both provide a good exercise in detaching one’s tactile sense of one’s hands from one’s visual model of them.
 This one goes even further, as it climaxes with a near-total dissolution of our automatic binding of different modes of experience into an ordered whole.]

 Now, we may ask: which of these modes of modeling constitute the modeling we call “physical”?
 And the answer is arguably all of them, as they all relate to the manifestly external (“physical”) world.
 This is unlike, say, things that are manifestly internal, such as emotions and thoughts, which we do not tend to consider “physical” in this same way, although all our sensations are, of course, equally internal to our mind-brain.

 “The physical” is in many ways a poorly defined folk term, and physics itself is not exempt from this ambiguity.
 For instance, what phenomenal mode does the field of physics draw upon?
 Well, it is certainly more than just the phenomenology of equations (to the extent this can be considered a separate mode of experience).
 It also, in close connection with how most of us think about equations, draws heavily on visuospatial modes of experience (I once carefully went through a physics textbook that covered virtually all of undergraduate level physics with the explicit purpose of checking whether it all conformed to such description, and I found that it did).
-And we can, of course, also describe your right ear in “physics” terms, for instance by measuring and representing its temperature, its spatial coordinates, its topology, etc. This would give us even more models of your right ear.
+And we can, of course, also describe your right ear in “physics” terms, such as by measuring and representing its temperature, its spatial coordinates, its topology, etc. This would give us even more models of your right ear.

 The deeper point here is that the same thing can conform to description in different terms, and the existence of such a multitude of valid descriptions does not imply that the thing described itself has a multitude of intrinsic properties.
 In fact, none of the modes of modeling an ear mentioned above say anything about the intrinsic properties of the ear; they only relate to its reflection, in the broadest sense.